sceballos/currency-converter/README.md

 > A simple Android currency conversion app using MVVM architecture

 ## Description

 - This app allows it's users to convert amounts from any currency to any other.
 For example : convert 45 USD to all of the other currencies (CAD, JPY, AUD, etc).
 The results of the conversion will be displayed in a vertical RecyclerView showing the name of the currency and the value of the conversion.
+Refer to `app.apk` file for quick testing in device

 ## Screenshots